Jason Merrells: Career

 In January 2023, Merrells appeared as DC Stead in the third series of BBC drama Happy Valley for three episodes.
+In 2024, it was announced that he would be reprising his role as Jack Rimmer in the fifteenth series of Waterloo Road.

 Theatre

 From August to October 2007, Merrells performed with the Royal Shakespeare Company at the Courtyard Theatre in Stratford-upon-Avon.
 He played the role of Orsino in William Shakespeare's Twelfth Night, or What You Will alongside his brother Simon Merrells who played Antonio.
 The Merrells brothers then went on to tour in A Comedy of Errors with the Royal Shakespeare Company from October to December 2007.
 From March to April 2009 he appeared in the Theatre Royal Plymouth and Thelma Hunt production of Measure for Measure as Angelo alongside Alistair McGowan as the Duke.
 The production transferred to the Almeida Theatre in February 2010.
 From May to June 2015, he starred as Juror number 8 in Bill Kenwright's touring production of Twelve Angry Men, alongside Andrew Lancel, Gareth David-Lloyd, Denis Lill and Drop the Dead Donkey's Robert Duncan.

-In March 2023, Merrells is to star as Frank Galvin in a theatrical adaptation of Barry Reed's 1980 novel The Verdict.
+From January to July 2023, Merrells starred as Frank Galvin in Middleground Theatre Company’s theatrical adaptation of Barry Reed's 1980 novel The Verdict.

+In January 2024, he reprised his role as juror 8 in a stage adaptation of Twelve Angry Men.